lumi2018/EIPX-Smart-NFT/Readme.md

 K<sub>O</sub>=PK<sub>DEV</sub>*SK<sub>O_D</sub>=(SK<sub>DEV</sub>*P)*SK<sub>O_D</sub>= SK<sub>DEV</sub>*(SK<sub>O_D</sub>*P)=SK<sub>DEV</sub>*PK<sub>O_D</sub>

-Using the function ownerEngagement, the asset sends the K<sub>O_D</sub> obtained and if it is the same as K<sub>O</sub>, then the state of the token changes to "Engaged with owner" and the event OwnerEngaged is sent.
+Using the function ownerEngagement, the asset sends the K<sub>O_D</sub> obtained and if it is the same than K<sub>O</sub>, then the state of the token changes to "Engaged with owner" and the event OwnerEngaged is sent.
 Once the asset receives the event, it changes its operation mode to "Engaged with owner".
 This process is shown in Figure 4.
 From this moment, the asset can be managed by the owner.

  ![Figure 4: Steps in a successful owner and asset mutual authentication process](../assets/eip-4519/images/Figure4.jpg)